growr-xyz/growr-documentation/flows/C-Risk-Mgmt-5-Loan-Repayment.md

 - If repaid amount > installment amount -> normal + partial installment repayment
 - If repaid amount = remaining loan amount -> final loan repayment
 - If repaid amount > remaining loan amount -> final loan repayment + amount for return
-After registering the event, the Pond smart contract creates a new "repayment commitment" for the next installment.
+After registering the event, the Pond smart contract creates a new "repayment commitment" message for the next installment.
 The messages is hashed and signed using Borrower's SSFI and then registered in the Loan Registry smart contract.
-The old "repayment commitment" is marked as expired/invalid.
+The old "repayment commitment" message is marked as expired/invalid.
 In case the Borrower qualifies for a cash-back payment (i.e. all installments are repaid on time), the Pond smart contract repays back the amount to the Borrower.
 Alternatively, to promote a better financial discipline, this cash-back amount can be time-locked and use a verifiable credential in further loan applications.
 ## Off-chain Custodian Model
 In this scenario, the repayment transactions are executed off-chain but the protocol receives "proof-of-pay" notifications about them.